 This course explores the origins and evolution of contemporary geographic thought.
-The course builds around major thinkers and analytical lenses in geography.
+The course builds around important concepts and thinkers in geography.
 As a capstone course that students complete near to the end of their degree, it also encourages students to reflect and to examine the relevance and significance of geographical knowledge to society, their own lives, and future career paths.